 Introduction to Agile and Scrum

+The following article provides an outline for What is Agile and Scrum?
 Agile is a software development methodology that has the bandwidth to adapt to changing project requirements quickly and to adapt to the development of a new product while the project is ongoing or after the completion of the project, unlike traditional project management.

 Let’s understand the distinctive advantage that agile is having over traditional project management methodology:

-- Detailed planning before start
+- Detailed planning before start.

-- Allows to adopt minimal change
+- Allows to adopt minimal change.

-- Fixed Project definition
+- Fixed Project definition.

-- Minimal planning before the start is required
+- Minimal planning before the start is required.

-- Will accept and adapt to changes
+- Will accept and adapt to changes.

-- Fixed time and cost
+- Fixed time and cost.

-Scrum is the most widely used and popular approach to implement an agile methodology.
+- It is the most widely used and popular approach to implement an agile methodology.

 Principles Behind Agile Manifesto

-- Deliver a working software in a short span of time with continuous development of new software/products in the line following the same approach.
+- Deliver a working software in a short span of time with the continuous development of new software/products in the line following the same approach.

 - We should be able to accommodate the changing requirements even if it comes late during the SDLC lifecycle.

-- The team members should stay motivated always and for that, enough support and a good environment should be provided.
+- The team members should stay motivated always, and for that, enough support and a good environment should be provided.

 - The developers and business people must work together daily throughout the project.